-We started walking through the city with low expectations but we happy to find many gems in Toulouse.
+We started walking through the city with low expectations but we were happy to find many gems in Toulouse.

 The Toulouse Capitole is a building used for ALL official business from town council meetings to weddings.
 Our daughter, Amy Street, has taken a new job in Cincinnati.
 She has a lot of meetings.
 I wonder if her meeting room looks like this?

 While walking along, we noticed many blind and also deaf pedestrians.
 They seem very brave to us as they cross busy streets and traverse the crowd.

 We are usually headed to the next site and somtimes grab McDonald’s which is often packed.
 At McDonald’s it tastes like home, and the food is good and fast.
 We love the European drive thru!

 This McDonald’s has a good idea … a place to pour your drink and ice BEFORE throwing the cup containing liquids into the trash.

 Innovation continues with the playground equipment.
 Yes, it’s a roly-poly that has a slide.

 The Musee des Augustins has sculptures, gargoyles, and paintings in a converted monastery.
 There was an interesting display of column capitols.

 And this sculpture was frightening.
 No wonder it is called The Nightmare.